 Losing weight, gaining strength, or increasing endurance, every individual will eventually hit a plateau in your workout routine where you can’t seem to improve.

 Building stronger muscles, fight off chronic illnesses and improve the fit of your clothes.

-Here are 7 steps that you can incorporate in your workout that inject life back into your workout.
+Here are 7 steps you can incorporate in your workout that inject life into your workout.

 1. Start Foam Rolling

 As you exercise and workout, you’ll get an initial soreness in the affected muscles called delayed onset muscle soreness.

-This is caused by small tears within the muscle from your workout, resulting in strengthening your muscles.
+This is caused by small tears within the muscle from your workout, strengthening your muscles.

 As these microtears heal, it creates tension on the muscle leading to tightness.

-This makes it more challenging to move, resulting in muscle pains, cramping, or injury, affecting your workout results.
+This makes moving more challenging, resulting in muscle pains, cramping, or injury, affecting your workout results.